-But why do some people sweat like a faucet in the heat while others seem to glisten?
+But why do some people sweat like a faucet while others seem to glisten?
 And how much do we sweat?

 Why do some people sweat more in certain areas than others?
 Much has to do with your DNA (or predisposition to sweating).
 Some people start sweating in a particular area — like their armpits or feet — because those glands react to the brain's signal first.
 Hyperhidrosis (excessive sweating) is also a hereditary condition influenced by your genes.